Code-Institute-Submissions/project-5/README.md

   - Fixed voting system
   - Added few improvements from users stories
   - Fixed issue where email address was not storing in database

+#### **Testing and improvements before 2.2**

+- Fixed bug in add/edit recipe where JS was incorrectly injecting `maxlength` of 60 instead of 150 in "Steps" section
+- Reduced limit on "Ingredients" input `minlength` from 5 to 3
+- Moved Alerts to top for better visibility
+- Decided to use the mobile search for tablets as well
+- At least one tag must be selected to use the for searching recipes
+- Fixed bug where user will not be redirected to mobile search on tablets like screens (medium size resolutions)
+- Fixed 500 error when trying to print recipe while logged out
+- Fixed bug where user could vote for his own recipe.
+- Added statement to check if cursor is `None` which occurs when empty form is submitted for example.
+- Fixed major glitch.
+As soon as user voted for one recipe he could not vote for any other recipes as the app said "You already voted for this recipe"

+#### **Some user feedbacks before 2.2**

+- Fixed many typos
+- Changed the "Welcome" message in profile page
+- Increased `setTimeout()` from 5s to 7s in `flashed_messages()` as some of the messages was hard to read all before disappearing
+- If not logged in user can now click on "You must be logged in to vote / edit recipe" to bring the log in modal
+- Made "Register an Account" to looks like a btn for better visibility
+- Reduced input search `minlength` from 5 to 4 for words like a "Fish" for example

 ### 2.2 and later